draulpozas/Basic-JS-Molar-Mass-Calculator/README.md

 It does NOT recognise:
 - Words.
 Won't recognise 'tri-' or 'acetyl'.
 - 'Ac' for 'acetyl', as it creates a conflict with element Actinium.
-You will need to write 'CH3CO' or 'C2H3O'.
+You will need to write 'CH3CO', 'C2H3O', 'COMe', etc.